Aaron "Hotch" Hotchner: You're greedy and narcissistic. You want the recognition...from the book...the fame...like (Ted)

-- Karl Arnold, aka The Fox, is the first "family annihilator" to appear in the show, and the only one to put in more than one appearance.
-Debuting in "The Fox," Arnold uses his position as a family psychiatrist to seek out families that he feels are dysfunctional (that is, where the father is not the dominant personality), stalks them, and then kidnaps them while the neighbors believe them to be on vacation, using his control over the children to keep the parents hostage.
+- Karl Arnold, aka The Fox, is the first "family annihilator" to appear in the show.
+Debuting in "The Fox," Arnold uses his position as a family psychiatrist to seek out families that he feels are dysfunctional—that is, where the father is not the dominant personality—stalks them, and then kidnaps them while the neighbors believe them to be on vacation, using his control over the children to keep the parents hostage.
 He keeps them separated from one another for days, then brings them together for one last supper, after which The Fox marches the entire family into the basement and kills them, starting with the children and ending with the father.
 Upon his capture, The Fox explains that he does this because his own family fell apart due to his obsessive-compulsive, controlling nature, and he wants to show how much worse things can get when the head of the household isn't "strong".
-At this point, it's still possible for the viewer to have sympathy for Arnold, due to the fact that the episode focuses on his OCD and the fact that he's having a mental breakdown.
-This does not hold true in season 5's "Outfoxed," his second appearance.
+Any sympathy one might have for him is obviated in his second appearance, in season 5's "Outfoxed."
 Interviewed by the FBI for help with another family annihilator, Arnold comes off as calm and in control, repeatedly asking to see pictures of the crime scenes, coming onto Prentiss, taunting Hotch for his marital problems, and gloating about the fact that before he killed the families he took hostage, he would beat the male children, and rape the female ones.
-This revelation, coupled with The Fox's smug, superior demeanor, and the fact that he's become pen pals with The Boston Reaper (laughing as he tells Hotch that The Reaper is coming for he and his family) wipes out any sympathy the viewer might once have held, and cements his status as a true monster.
+This revelation, coupled with The Fox's smug, superior demeanor, and the fact that he's become pen pals with The Boston Reaper—laughing as he tells Hotch that The Reaper is coming for he and his family—wipes out any sympathy the viewer might once have held, and cements his status as a true monster.